-Explain that in order to maintain health promotion activities in the community, CHWs should:
+To maintain health promotion activities in your community:

-• Establish a subcommittee for the activity - e.g. work with existing Community Health Committees or help to re-establish these.

-- Ensure weekly feedback or monitoring e.g. keep track and regularly talk to groups in the community to keep them informed, or have a community information board. - Reinforce the importance of the activity and promote that it is shared and known by all involved. - Set achievable goals work with community groups and leaders to set realistic and achievable goals.
+- Establish a subcommittee for the activity e.g. work with existing Community Health Committees or help to re-establish these. - Ensure weekly feedback or monitoring e.g. keep track and regularly talk to groups in the community to keep them informed, or have a community information board. - Reinforce the importance of the activity and promote that it is shared and known by all involved. - Set achievable goals work with community groups and leaders to set realistic and achievable goals.
 Try to focus on immediate priorities.
 If you aim to achieve everything all at the same time, it can lead to disappointment and failure.
 Take time and plan one thing at a time.